Minsk airport suspends boarding of Lufthansa flight

-Minsk airport in Belarus on Monday suspended boarding of a Lufthansa (LHAG.DE) flight to Frankfurt and searched the plane, saying it had received a warning about a possible terrorist act that had not been confirmed.
+MOSCOW (Reuters) - Minsk airport in Belarus on Monday suspended boarding of a Lufthansa flight to Frankfurt and searched the plane, saying it had received a warning about a possible terrorist act that had not been confirmed.

 Minsk airport said measures for the screening of passengers, baggage and aircraft had been completed and that the aircraft was preparing again for departure.
 The airport was operating normally, it said.

-Note: (This story refiles after Lufthansa corrected to say 56 people were on board, not 51, in paragraph 3